javajosh/simpatico/readme.md

 </p>

 <br>
-Use a simple text editor you already know and a browser plus a single simple server process to create simple, literate programs that execute immediately in the browser.
-Minimalist, privacy respecting, readable and short source code.
+Use a text editor and browser you already know and a simple server process to create literate programs that execute immediately and without a build.
+Tiny, privacy respecting, readable and short JavaScript source.
 No front-end build!
 <br>